Upright Row Close-Grip

 It is advised that lifters with healthy shoulder joints elevate their arms to a maximum of 90 degrees, at the height of the shoulders.1 Lifters with a history of shoulder injury or present state of injury must avoid this exercise and/or consult with a physical therapist.

 Swinging the torso and/or moving the legs throughout the movement minimize the activation of the working muscles and increase the risk for injury.
-Do not use body momentum to lift the bar during concentric phases.
+Do not use body momentum to lift the weight during concentric phases.
 Do not drop the weight on its way down.
 The concentric and eccentric phases should be controlled.

 1. Schoenfeld B, Kolber MJ, Haimes JE.
 (2011).
 The upright row: Implications for preventing subacromial impingement.
 JSCR.
 33(5): 25-28.